jwilsson/spotify-web-api-php/README.md

 ## Installation
 1. If you're already using [Composer](https://getcomposer.org/) then you'll just need to include `SpotifyWebAPI` as a dependency.
 Otherwise, download the library and include the files.
-1. Create a new app at https://developer.spotify.com/
+2. Create a new app at https://developer.spotify.com/
-2. Enter your app credentials
+3. Enter your app credentials.
-3. Call the API!
+4. Call the API!

 ## Usage
-Depending on the API methods your're planning on using you can choose bewteen authenticating the user or just go.
+Depending on the API methods you're planning on using you can choose between authenticating the user or just go.

 ### Authenticating a user